Panning for Gold: Model-X Knockoffs for High-dimensional Controlled Variable Selection: Introduction

 \subsection{Relationship with the classical setup for inference}

 It may seem to the statistician that our model appears rather different from what she is used to.
 Our framework is, however, not as exotic as it looks.

 \paragraph{Classical setup} The usual setup for inference {in conditional models} is to assume a strong parametric model for the response conditional on the covariates, such as a homoscedastic linear model, but to assume as little as possible about, or even condition on, the covariates.
-We do the exact opposite by assuming we know \emph{everything} about the covariate distribution but \emph{nothing} about the conditional distribution $Y|X_1,\dots,X_p$. {Hence, we merely shift the \emph{burden of knowledge.}} In practice, the parametric model in the classical approach is just an approximation, and does not need to hold exactly to produce useful inference.
+We do the exact opposite by assuming we know \emph{everything} about the covariate distribution but \emph{nothing} about the conditional distribution $Y|X_1,\dots,X_p$.
+Hence, we merely shift the \emph{burden of knowledge.} \revv{Our philosophy is, therefore, to model $X$, not $Y$, whereas classically, $Y$ (given $X$) is modeled and $X$ is not.} In practice, the parametric model in the classical approach is just an approximation, and does not need to hold exactly to produce useful inference.
 Analogously, we do not need to know the covariate distribution exactly for our method to be useful, as we will demonstrate in Sections~\ref{sec:robust} and \ref{sec:realdata}.